 Technology-mediated environments often change the way that we use and interpret social cues in our everyday lives.
 As a result, online social interactions provide a unique and fascinating setting for studying social psychological phenomena.
 Professor Cheshire is a technology advocate and information technology enthusiast, so his attraction to social psychology, the Internet, and technology-mediated communication became a natural blend of his personal and professional pursuits.

-I am interested in the social aspects of computer networks and information exchange systems, including risk, uncertainty, trust, and cooperation.
-Recent projects include a series of lab experiments examining shifts in modes of social exchange (in the US and across societies), a longitudinal study of Wikipedia editors and their motivations for contributing effort over time, a longitudinal study of online romantic relationships, and the application of social psychological selective incentives to different Internet collective action problems.
-I strongly believe in using different (and sometimes mixed) methodological approaches to address complex research problems, including laboratory and field experiments, longitudinal and cross-sectional survey analysis, online behavioral log analysis, and in-depth qualitative interviews.
+I am interested in the social aspects of technology-mediated interactions, including risk, uncertainty, trust, and cooperation.
+I apply social psychological theories to online information problems (including conspiracy theories, online health issues, and online harms).
+Recent projects include studies of sensemaking in complex information problems, a series of lab experiments examining shifts in modes of social exchange (in the US and across societies), and longitudinal research on motivations for contributing effort in online platforms.
+I strongly believe in using mixed methodological approaches to address complex research problems, including laboratory and field experiments, longitudinal and cross-sectional survey analysis, online behavioral log analysis, and in-depth qualitative interviews.
+I teach graduate courses on social psychology in information technology, quantitative social research methods, and doctoral theory and research design.
+I am also the co-editor of eTrust: Forming Relationships in the Online World (Part of the Russell Sage Foundation Series on Trust).

 B.A., Sociology, University of North Carolina at Chapel Hill, 1997